 At Feral Brewery beer lovers have the choice of 16 beers on tap.
 These are all handcrafted and include many exotic and experimental flavours including the Watermelon Warhead, a German wheat beer, with you guessed it, watermelon infused flavour.

 Along with wineries and breweries, the Swan Valley boasts a large variety of gourmet produce.
-The Swan Valley is the first and only Humane Food Region in Australia which means that it is committed to supporting the welfare of animals and producing high quality, healthier, tastier food.
+The Swan Valley is the first and only Humane Food Region in Australia which means that it is committed to supporting the welfare of animals and producing high quality, healthier and tastier food.

 You’ll find a big range of gourmet goodies at Providore.
 These are produced from the Providore’s own organic veggie gardens, olive grove and orchards.
 Try the big selection of herbs and spices, chutneys, jams, sauces, oils and dressings.